encukou/cpython/Doc/reference/simple_stmts.rst

 Assignment statements are used to (re)bind names to values and to modify attributes or items of mutable objects:

-.. grammar-snippet:: assignment single_target annotated_rhs augassign star_targets star_atom
+.. grammar-snippet:: assignment single_target annotated_rhs
    :group: python-grammar
    :generated-by: Tools/peg_generator/docs_generator.py